How our Bliss Filters work

 Nightlife

-• full-moon party (typically 12 a year) at Bomba’s Surfside Shack on Tortola is worth scheduling your trip around.
+• A full-moon party (typically 12 a year) at Bomba’s Surfside Shack on Tortola is worth scheduling your trip around.
 The bar is built from cast-off tin, license plates, driftwood, and, cheekily, women’s panties.

 • Live music is a ubiquitous BVI amenity, especially in Tortola’s Cane Garden Bay.
 Don’t miss out on Quito's Gazebo — and expect to be serenaded by Quito himself if popping by on a Tuesday, Thursday, Friday and Sunday.

-• The Soggy Dollar Bar is good for more than watching the tide.
+• The Soggy Dollar is good for more than watching the tide.
 The swim-up bar is one of only a few bars on Jost Van Dyk (another popular stop is Foxy’s Bar) and is a stand-out drinking establishment thanks to the notorious "painkiller," a sneaky rum-based drink.

 Fun facts